 The Raymond Comprehensive Plan Update began in August 2022, led by the Comprehensive Plan Committee, town staff, and planning consultants from North Star Planning.
 The Plan builds upon the past planning efforts from the Town including the 2004 Comprehensive Plan and 2009 Open Space Plan and relies on data resources and local knowledge to paint the picture and identity of Raymond.
-Throughout the planning process, the project team prioritized community engagement in the form of stakeholder outreach, community listening sessions, department head interviews, two in-person public workshops, online interaction, and citizen opinion polling at Raymond's election days.
+Throughout the planning process, the project team prioritized community engagement in the form of stakeholder outreach, community listening sessions, department head interviews, two in-person public workshops, online interaction, and votes on election day at Raymond's polling stations.